juanstakys/backend-roadmap/001-task-tracker/README.md

   mark <id> [todo | in-progress | done]

 Caveats:
-For multi-word descriptions, wrap <description> in single or double quotarion marks.
+For multi-word descriptions, wrap <description> in single or double quotation marks.
 ID should be a positive integer.
   ```